wlo2/zmk_autocorrect/TESTING.md

 ### Double Press (within 500ms)
 - **Action**: Press toggle twice rapidly
 - **Output**: Types buffer size as digit (0-9, or "X" if >9)
+- **Note**: The buffer is initialized with a leading SPACEBAR (boundary marker), so typing "abc" will report buffer size "4" (SPACE + a + b + c).
+This is correct behavior for the autocorrect logic.
 - **Confirms**: Keys are being accumulated in the autocorrect buffer
 - **Diagnosis**: If always "0", events aren't reaching the listener